cap-ntu/baconian-project/docs/step_by_step.rst

 from real environment to update the dynamics model, and how many samples from real environment and dynamics model to serve the training of the model-free algorithms.

-For more important information on the module used in the following code, please see :doc:`Best Practices <./best_practice>` and :doc:`API references <./API>`
+For more information on the modules used in the following codes, please see :doc:`Best Practices <./best_practice>` and :doc:`API references <./API>`

 .. note::